efficientgo/e2e/README.md

 #### Can't create docker network

-If you see output like below:
+If you see an output like the one below:

 ```bash
 18:09:11 dockerEnv: [docker ps -a --quiet --filter network=kubelet]